-Benjamin Singer represents multinational corporations and their boards and executives in high-stakes criminal and civil investigations by the U.S. Department of Justice, Securities and Exchange Commission, and other federal and state agencies.
-Ben joined O’Melveny after a decade at DOJ, where he most recently served as Chief of the Department of Justice’s Securities & Financial Fraud Unit.
-In this role, Ben was the lead prosecutor on several of the largest cross-border cases in DOJ history, including Volkswagen’s alleged evasion of U.S. emissions standards, the foreign exchange manipulation cases, and cases alleging LIBOR manipulation.
+Benjamin Singer represents multinational corporations and their boards and executives in high-stakes criminal and civil investigations by the US Department of Justice, Securities and Exchange Commission, and other federal and state agencies.
+Ben joined O’Melveny after a decade at DOJ, where he most recently served as Chief of the Department of Justice’s Market Integrity and Major Frauds Unit.
+In this role, Ben was the lead prosecutor on several of the largest cross-border cases in DOJ history, including Volkswagen’s alleged evasion of US emissions standards, the foreign exchange manipulation cases, and cases alleging LIBOR manipulation.

-As Chief of the DOJ’s Health Care Fraud Unit, Ben supervised a team of over thirty prosecutors that prosecuted offenses in the health care industry, including fraud, kickbacks, money-laundering, and FCPA-related offenses.
+Prior to that, Ben served as Chief of the DOJ’s Health Care Fraud Unit, where he supervised a team of over thirty prosecutors that prosecuted offenses in the health care industry, including fraud, kickbacks, money-laundering, and FCPA-related offenses.

 Ben is a formidable trial lawyer, having served as first-chair trial counsel in eight felony white-collar jury trials during his time at the DOJ.
 His work twice earned him the DOJ’s highest honor: the Attorney General’s Award.